loyola-chicago-english/graduate-handbook/handbook.md

 Students who have completed course work, passed the Ph.D. exam, and received approval of their dissertation proposals are eligible to apply for one of three fellowships:

-- the Arthur J. Schmitt Dissertation Fellowship (university-wide competition; no teaching requirement)
+- Arthur J. Schmitt Dissertation Fellowship (university-wide competition; no teaching requirement)
 - Teaching Scholars Awards (university wide competition; service requirement includes the teaching of one course)
-- the Crown Fellowship (competitive with the other humanities departments; no teaching requirement)
+- Crown Fellowship (competitive with the other humanities departments; no teaching requirement)

-For further information on these awards, administered by the Graduate School, see <http://www.luc.edu/gradschool/FundingGrad.Education.shtml>
+For further information on these awards see the Graduate School's page on [Financial Assistance and Funding](http://www.luc.edu/gradschool/FundingGrad.Education.shtml), under "Fellowships & Scholarships."